 What Is A Gas Certificate Of Inspection?

 A gas certificate of inspection is not the same as a gas compliance certificate.
-The key difference between the two certificates is a gas compliance certificate is required for appliances linked to a gas network, whereas a gas certificate of inspection is required when an installation is not linked to a gas network.
-For example, property owners who are reliant on gas bottles, do not need a gas compliance certificate.
-Property owners who are reliant on a mains natural gas supply, do need a gas compliance certificate.
+The key difference is that a gas compliance certificate is required for appliances connected to a gas network, while a gas certificate of inspection is needed when an installation is not connected to a gas network.
+For example, property owners who rely on gas bottles or a mains natural gas supply need a gas compliance certificate.

 How Often Should Gas Installations Be Checked?